grafana/opentelemetry-workshop/site/docs/lab3/explore.md

 # 3.2.
 Mission A: Investigate a fully instrumented system with Grafana Assistant

-In this mission, you'll investigate a fully instrumented microservices application, in Grafana Cloud with Grafana Assistant.
+In this mission, you'll investigate a fully instrumented microservices application in Grafana Cloud with Grafana Assistant.

-This is the [OpenTelemetry Demo][1] - a production-grade system where services are exporting OpenTelemetry traces, metrics and logs.
+This is the [OpenTelemetry Demo][1] — a production-grade system where services are exporting OpenTelemetry traces, metrics and logs.

-Your goal in this mission is to use Grafana Assistant to understand the system, identity patterns, and see how we can use Grafana Assistant to gain useful insights into the system.
+Your goal in this mission is to use Grafana Assistant to understand the system, identify patterns, and gain useful insights.

 ![Astronomy Shop homepage](/img/oteldemo_homepage.png)